frankkramer-lab/RCX-NetworkDifferences/README.md

 alt="Node-centered RCX-object to visualize the differences regarding the nodes of the patients GSM615195 and GSM615184" /> We can see that about half of the genes that are shown in this network exist in both networks.
 These differences might be the reason for the differences in the development of metastasis.

+## Visualize the differences regarding the nodeAttributes

 Next, we include the names and the values of the nodeAttributes ‘GE-Level’ and see a detailed visualization of the differences of the two RCX-objects.
 We can see that about half of the nodeAttributes belong to nodes that exist in both networks and about 50% of them have different values.
 These differences in the gene expression may lead to the differences in the development of metastasis.

 ``` r
 nodesAttributesValuesNetwork <- exportDifferencesToNodeNetwork(